mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

   octets transmitted by the sender.
 The timestamps can be used by a receiver to synchronize streams.
 QUIC cannot provide similar control information since it does not know about RTP timestamps.
-A QUIC receiver cannot calculate the packet or octet counts since it does not know about lost datagrams.
+A QUIC receiver cannot calculate the packet or octet counts since it does not know about lost QUIC DATAGRAMs.
 Thus, sender reports are required in RoQ to synchronize streams at the receiver.
 The sender reports SHOULD not contain any receiver report blocks if the information can be inferred from the QUIC transport as explained in